rcmlee99/watson-photography-ios/README.md

 * **Images.xcassets** - All images used in the project are here.
 Including the splash screen and application icon image.

-* **Supporting Files/fake.json** - Fake data in case we don't have access to the Watson API, or network connectivity, or we want to test with a slightly faster version (network communication is slow).
+* **Supporting Files/fake.json** - Fake data in case we don't have access to the Watson API, or lack network connectivity, or we want to test with a slightly faster version (network communication is slow).
 The data is based on the 'what is aperture?' question.

 * **Supporting Files/config.plist** - This is what `WPWatson.m` will read to find the username and password to access the Watson API.
 If there's no username or password, `fake.json` will be used as the data source instead.